Loading…

 Our new Collection Governance Framework is now providing a values-based approach which was developed in close collaboration across all library teams, ensuring inclusivity, transparency and a feeling of ownership throughout the whole process.
 It reflects core library values and the values and vision of the University, and is supported by practical principles and a holistic and comprehensive collection evaluation rubric.

-The rubric utilises a narrative-based approach that reflects the diversity of perspectives and insights contributed by all areas of Deakin Library, including the Strategic Leadership Team, Collections, Metadata & Discovery, Scholarly Communications and Research Outputs, Scholarly Services, Experience Design, Copyright, and Client Experiences in consultation with key contacts across the University.
+The rubric utilises a narrative-based approach that reflects the diversity of perspectives and insights contributed by all areas of Deakin Library, including the Strategic Leadership Team, Collections, Metadata & Discovery, Scholarly Communications and Research Outputs, Scholarly Services, Experience Design, Copyright, and Client Experiences in consultation with key

 To ensure a streamlined and effective process, the Collection Governance Framework is supported by extensive documentation including process maps, work instructions and best practice guidelines.
-The whole process is facilitated through Jira, an agile project management tool that functions as single source of truth for not only collection assessment but also approval workflows.
+The whole process is facilitated through Jira, an agile project management tool that functions as a single source of truth for not only collection assessment but also approval workflows.

 The information gathered through the evaluation process on Jira integrates both quantitative and qualitative insights and is analysed and visualised through a Tableau dashboard, allowing for benchmarking against various measures and identifying collection strengths and gaps.

 The implementation of the Collection Governance Framework has been immensely successful and has provided a catalyst to address some of the fundamental questions about the future of scholarly communications, the role of vendors and suppliers regarding advancing our strategic goals and supporting our communities and considering the future shape and purpose of our collections.
-It has also strengthened our negotiating position with positive outcomes in both budgetary terms and value alignment.
+It has also strengthened our negotiating position with positive outcomes in both

 In our presentation, we will share the journey of developing the Collection Governance Framework, creating a rubric for collection assessment, and our key learnings.
 We will focus on the practical implementation of the collection evaluation process and application of the outcomes.